Skip to content

 • Illinois Report Card: Data on each public school and its performance on key state metrics.

-• National Student Clearinghouse: National data regarding collegiate enrollment and degree information for U.S. colleges and universities students.
+• National Student Clearinghouse: National data regarding collegiate enrollment and degree information for U.S. college and university students.

 Students who attend ECC can demonstrate readiness for college coursework using several pieces of data (see Minimum Competencies and Placement Testing).
-Since the Alliance for College Readiness’s creation in 2006 college readiness rates - PDF have increased in reading, writing, and math.
+Since the Alliance for College and Career Student Success’s creation in 2006, there have been increases in reading, writing, and math.

 The following charts illustrate college readiness rate trends for students from District 509 high schools who enroll at Elgin Community College.